opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.2.0 =
+*Add Default Settings Page:
+Now an OSMD settings page will appear in the admin menu.
+These are to specify default settings that will apply to all new OSMD blocks as well as blocks that have not had their settings values updated from the default.

 = 1.1.8 =
 *Add resize threshold calculation to prevent OSMD from continuously re-rendering (on front-end).